7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 }
 ```

-By default, this object identifies the network.
+By default this object identifies the network.
 The associated tag type uniquely identifies this
 network within the application.
 In addition, any created network will have a label with this name in
-docker.
+Docker.

 #### 2. Add to Container Config

 A container will be connected to all networks in the `networks` of the `config`.
 The method
 @scaladoc[`connectToNetwork`](izumi.distage.docker.DockerContainer$$DockerProviderExtensions#connectToNetwork)
-adds a dependency on a network defined by a `ContainerNetworkDef`.
+adds a dependency on a network defined by a `ContainerNetworkDef`, as in this example:

-For example:

 ```mdoc:silent
 class TestClusterNetworkModule[F[_]: TagK] extends ModuleDef {